ljw1004/vbspec/vb/type-members.md

 Public Shared Property y() As New Customer() With { .Name = "Bob" }
 ```

-> __Annotation__
-> When an automatically implemented property is initialized, it is initialized through the property, not the underlying field.
+__Note.__ When an automatically implemented property is initialized, it is initialized through the property, not the underlying field.
 This is so overriding properties can intercept the initialization if they need to.

 Array initializers are allowed on automatically implemented properties, except that there is no way to specify the array bounds explicitly.
 For example: